AlexVCS/100-days-of-code/log.md

 **Thoughts** Today I didn't do as much as much with the actual code and tomorrow I'll do more.

 **Link(s) to work**: N/A (for now)

+### Day 17: November 18th, 2020

+**Today's Progress**: Got the anecdotes app to store the votes!
+Thanks to Jess for hopping on a chat to code through the problem and optimize the inital solution.
+Hopped on a Zoom call to learn more about shell script commands.
+Tried and learned a bunch of new commands :)

+**Thoughts**

+**Link(s) to work**: N/A (for now)